dsj7419/GynTree/assets/docs/CONTRIBUTING.md

 ### Issue and Pull Request Labels

-This section lists the labels we use to help us track and manage issues and pull requests.
+We use labels to categorize and prioritize issues and pull requests.
+Here's a breakdown of the labels we use:

+#### **Type of Issue**

-- `bug` - Issues for bugs in the code
+- `bug` - Something isn't working as expected or is broken.
-- `enhancement` - Issues for new features or improvements
+- `enhancement` - New feature requests or improvements to existing functionality.
-- `documentation` - Issues related to documentation
+- `documentation` - Improvements or additions to the project's documentation.
+- `question` - Further information is requested to clarify an issue or pull request.
+- `duplicate` - This issue or pull request already exists or has been addressed.
+- `invalid` - The issue or pull request is not valid or does not follow the guidelines.
+- `wontfix` - Issues or features that have been decided will not be worked on.

+#### **Priority**

+- `high-priority` - Critical tasks that need to be addressed urgently.
+- `medium-priority` - Tasks that are of moderate importance.
+- `low-priority` - Issues that are less urgent but still need attention.

+#### **Status and Assistance**

-- `good first issue` - Good for newcomers
+- `good first issue` - Ideal for newcomers or first-time contributors.
+- `help wanted` - Extra attention or assistance is needed on this issue.
+- `backend` - Issues specifically related to backend functionality.
+- `UI` - Issues related to the user interface design and functionality.
+- `test-suite` - Issues concerning the testing framework, test coverage, or failing tests.
+- `performance` - Tasks related to improving application performance.

+This labeling system helps us efficiently manage and prioritize issues and pull requests, ensuring that tasks are clearly categorized and receive the appropriate attention.

 ## Questions?

 Don't hesitate to reach out if you have any questions!
-Feel free to [open an issue](https://github.com/dsj7419/GynTree/issues) or contact the project maintainers directly.
+Feel free to [open an issue](https://github.com/dsj7419/GynTree/issues) or contact me directly.

-Thank you for contributing to GynTree!
+Thank you in advance for contributing to GynTree!